ClickHouse/ClickHouse/docs/en/operations/utils/clickhouse-copier.md

                  Since partition key of source and destination cluster could be different, these partition names specify destination partitions.

-                 Note: Although this section is optional (if it omitted, all partitions will be copied), it is strongly recommended to specify the partitions explicitly.
+                 NOTE: In spite of this section is optional (if it is not specified, all partitions will be copied), it is strictly recommended to specify them explicitly.
-                 If you already have some partitions ready on the destination cluster, they
-                 will be removed at the start of the copying, because they will be interpreted
-                 as unfinished data from the previous copying.
+                 If you already have some ready paritions on destination cluster they will be removed at the start of the copying since they will be interpeted as unfinished data from the previous copying!!!
             -->
             <enabled_partitions>
                 <partition>'2018-02-26'</partition>